brianshumate/vaultron/README.md

 **NOTE**: This will persist the unseal keys and initial root authentication token in a file in the `vault` directory named like `./vault/vault_1500766014.tmp`.

-If you are familiar with Terraform you also can skip the `form` and `unform` commands and just use Terraform commands instead, but you'll need to manually specify the `CONSUL_HTTP_ADDR` and `VAULT_ADDR` environment variables before you can access either the Consul or Vault instances, however:
+If you are familiar with Terraform you can also use Terraform commands instead, but you'll need to manually specify the `CONSUL_HTTP_ADDR` and `VAULT_ADDR` environment variables before you can access either the Consul or Vault instances:

 ```
 $ export CONSUL_HTTP_ADDR="localhost:8500"